gkowash/RMParse/README.md

 <!-- A set of input files for testing purposes is provided at `RMParse/test_files`. -->

-If a non-default version of Python must be specified, the `rmparse.py` script can be run directly:
+The `rmparse.py` script can also be run directly using your preferred Python executable:

 ```text
 <path/to/python.exe> rmparse.py <file1> <file2> ... [-d DIGITS] [-p]